malachyfernandez/SkipScroll/README.md

 ## 📦 No Tech Required

-No setup.
+No hassel.
 No confusing menus.
 SkipScroll is built to stay out of your way and just work.

 ---